 Zoom on the Westinghouse WGen5300DF

-In summary, the Westinghouse WGen5300DF is a portable generator especially useful for:
+In a nutshell, the Westinghouse WGen5300DF is a portable generator mostly geared towards:

 - Occasional participants of outdoor events, competitions, concerts and festivals